 - Recess ~ are there rules on times to go, equipment you can borrow, doors to use/not use, playground rules?

-- Dismissal ~ How does this work at your school?
+- Dismissal ~ How does it work?
 Do you walk students to the parents/buses/afterschool programs?
 Is there a dismissal form that needs to go to the office?
 What if a child’s dismissal changes that day?
 Does she need a note?

 - Bathrooms ~ Are students expected to sign out of the classroom?
 Is there a school-wide signal for asking to use the bathroom?
 Do they need a pass?